tbroyer/http-cookie-auth/spec/draft-broyer-http-cookie-auth.rst

 fields with a 303 (See Other) response redirecting back to the protected resource.

-The "cookie" authentication scheme is however not limited ot such
+The "cookie" authentication scheme is however not limited to such
 scenarios: the response body could be for example an SVG image with an embedded XForms, or an HTML document with an embedded script that will compute a hash of user-provided data and set the cookie by script